Link to Rolleigraphy Photo Gallery

 Photo © 2008 Karl Keung.
 Used with permission.

-In December 1928 the number of 10 prototypes were made.
-In 1929 the First Model and a Transition Model.
-Both were offered with f/4.5 and f/3.8 75 mm Tessars.
-Only limited numbers were made.
-The Second Model was also offered with both Tessar lenses and made from 1929 until 1932.
+10 prototypes were made in December 1928.
+The First Model and a Transition Model followed in 1929.
+Both models were offered with f/4.5 and f/3.8 75 mm Tessars and were made in small numbers.
+The Second Model was also offered with the same choice of Tessar lenses and made from 1929 until 1932.
 The Rolleiflex Standard of 1932 was a major re-design.
 Not only were the film chambers expanded for 120 film, constructions that were developed for the 4 by 4 Rolleiflex were used for the Standard.

 A major landmark was the Rolleiflex Automat of 1937 winning a ‘Grand Prix’ at the Paris World Fair.
 At the time Automat meant automatic film loading and transport.
 People had not even dreamt of auto-exposure let alone auto-focus.

-The post-war Rolleiflex 3.5, 3.5 A and B are based on the pre-war Automat.
+The post-war Rolleiflex 3.5, 3.5 A and B were based on the pre-war Automat.
 The taking lens was a 3.5/75 mm Zeiss Jena Tessar, a Zeiss Opton Tessar or Schneider Xenar.
 The viewing lens is 2.8/75 mm triplet lens.
-The A still had the old non-linear set of shutter times, with the B came the new shutter with the common set of linear shutter times.
+The A still had the old non-linear set of shutter times, with the B came the new shutter with the common set of linear shutter times like 1/125 and 1/30 in stead of 1/100 and 1/25 s.
 This new shutter was needed for the Exposure Value System.

 While the 3.5 Tessar was an excellent lens, the larger 2.8 Tessar had its limitations. f/2.8 Was about the largest aperture that could be achieved with a Tessar-type.
 Another concern was that production numbers at Zeiss Opton were very limited in the early post-war years.
 A better option seemed a new 5-element lens by Zeiss Jena: the Biometar.
 This lens was used for the Rolleiflex 2.8 B. During production it became increasingly difficult to get optics from Jena in Russian occupied East-Germany to the West.